RageAgainstTheAssembly/EPML-ITMO/README.md

-# EPML HW 1
+# EPML HW 2

-This is just a brief README, you can find the full report in `docs/report.md`
+This is just a brief README, you can find the full report in `docs/report.md`.
+Note that versioning mostly concerns sections 8-12.

 Perfectly reproducible on my machine, hoping that's a good sign